nldd419/Reason/README.md

   /*
    * Description:
    * The most difficult issue which has me tearing my hair is errors raised in deep.
-   * It abandon the reasons of errors occured in descendants' calls, and this is usually inevitable
+   * It abandons the reasons of errors occured in descendants' calls, and this is usually inevitable
    * when you have chosen to not use try-catch.
    * This library has the ability to let them hold all the results occured in descendants.
    */